minzsiure/minzsiure.github.io/index.md

 I believe good research needs both the depth and breath of knowledge and understanding.
 This enables meaningful associations, and thus leads to breakthroughs.
 So, I am always open to new things :) Before **CompNeuro** and **ML**, I did research in **Bionics**, **Nuclear Science**, and **Genomics**.

 <h2 id="news">Recent News</h2>
+- **[May 2023]** Our recent work on Assembly Calculus has made an acceptance to the [CCNeuro*2023](https://2023.ccneuro.org/index.php), taking place in Oxford, UK on August 24-27, 2023.
 - **[April 2023]** Our recent work on Assembly Calculus has made an early acceptance to the 32nd Annual [CNS*2023](https://ocns.memberclicks.net/), taking place in Leipzig, Germany on July 15-19, 2023.
 - **[Nov.
 2022]** I presented two projects on Neural Assembly at [MIT Advances in the quest to understand intelligence](https://quest.mit.edu/events/advances2022).
 - **[May 2022]** I was named a winner for [2022 MIT Mathematics Departmental Teaching and Learning Award](https://math.mit.edu/news/archive/) for skill and